 In the event there’s opposition, the procedure is:

-- Filing a Counter-Statement: Refutation of opposition.
+- Filing a Counter-Statement: Refutation of Opposition.

 Successful opposition proceedings can result in rejection of the trademark application.